kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/06_hello_world_Pods/transcript.md

 pwd
 ```

-In this video we're going to create our first hello-world app.
-This app is going to be a pod with an apache webserver container running inside it.
+In this video we're going to create our first hello-world pod.
+This pod is going to have an apache webserver container running inside it.

 To create this pod we first need to create a yaml file the defines the pod's specifiction.
 So here's the yaml file I'll be using: